ESG-related Legislation and Administrative Arrangements

 -

-This link will open in a new windowFactories and Industrial Undertakings Ordinance (Cap.
+Factories and Industrial Undertakings Ordinance (Cap.
 59)

 This Ordinance provides for the safety and health protection to workers in the industrial sector.
 It applies to factories, construction sites, catering establishments, cargo and container handling undertakings, repair workshops and other industrial workplaces. -

-This link will open in a new windowOccupational Safety and Health Ordinance (Cap.
+Occupational Safety and Health Ordinance (Cap.
 509)

 This Ordinance provides for the safety and health protection to employees in workplaces, both industrial and non-industrial.